 Order fulfillment does not end once the order is shipped.
 A good and satisfactory experience extends to providing sufficient tracking information to the customer along with the preferred payment option.

-What Do Your Buyers Expect in 2019?
+What Do Your Buyers Expect This Year?

 Gone are the days when the buyer was willing to wait for a week to receive their products.
 With the day by day rise in the expectations of the customers, faster delivery is not just an option, but the need of the hour for small sellers.